 The 2005 Fontanella Family Winery Cabernet Sauvignon was sourced from Rutherford and Mt.
 Veeder.
 The wine is crimson red in color and has a bouquet that offers hints of sweet plum with floral nuances.
 The palate is rounded and smooth containing lots of fruit.
 The finish is somewhat smoky and very long.
 This is a good food fine.
 Also note that every bottle is individually numbered.

-We also tried the 2007 Fontanella Family Winery Zinfandel (not yet released) – a day after it was bottled.
+The 2007 Fontanella Family Winery Zinfandel was not yet released at the time of our tasting and had only spent a day in bottle.
 Jeff tends to bottle Zinfandel early to mitigate the effects of oak, rather allowing the true varietal flavors to show.
 With Zinfandel, the harvest time can always be a tightrope in deciding when to pick.
 Jeff told us he has seen this varietal progress from ripe and juicy grapes to dried up raisins in merely a week.
-Not yet suffering from bottle shock we picked out notes of cranberry on the nose with nuances of dried fruit and a palate that is extremely well balanced between ripeness, acidity and flavor. a hint of smoky Asian spices show towards the finish.
+Not yet suffering from bottle shock we picked out notes of cranberry on the nose with nuances of dried fruit and a palate that is extremely well balanced between ripeness, acidity and flavor.
+A hint of smoke and various Asian spices show towards the finish.

 Many of the grapes they source are from either Mt.
 Veeder or more cooler sites in the southern part of the Napa Valley.
-However they also make a complex limited production Cabernet Sauvignon from the Andy Beckstoffer managed Georges III Vineyard in Rutherford (one of Beckstoffer’s Heritage Vineyards – a select number of Napa Valley vineyards identified as top vineyard sites).
+However they also make a complex limited production Cabernet Sauvignon from the Andy Beckstoffer managed Georges III Vineyard in Rutherford.
+This is one of Beckstoffer’s Heritage Vineyards – a select number of Beckstoffer Napa Valley owned vineyards identified as premium sites – often with significant historical pedigrees.

-Wine enthusiasts who want to learn more about the art of blending can purchase one of Fontanella’s Blending Kits.
-This unique offering includes several bottles of wine each containing a vineyard component used in the final blend for their Cabernet Sauvignon.
-A graduated cylinder is also included with directions on blending techniques and instructions from Jeff on how to create the wine.
-Once you have a blend you enjoy you can contact the winery with your desired percentages and they will produce and bottle your proprietary blend (1 case minimum).
-Some people get very creative with the names of their wines – which go on the labels of each bottle.
+Fontanella used to offer a Blending Kit for wine enthusiasts who wanted to learn more about the art of blending.
+While no longer offering this service, at the time it included several bottles of wine each containing a vineyard component used in the final blend for their Cabernet Sauvignon.
+A graduated cylinder was also included with directions on blending techniques and instructions from Jeff on how to create the wine.
+Once customers created a desired blend – they would contact the winery and Fontanella would produce and bottle a proprietary blend (1 case minimum).
+Some people would get very creative with the names of their wines – which would then be printed on each of the labels.

 Fontanella opened their tasting room (by appointment) in October 2008.
-The best way to acquire their wine is to join their mailing list.
+Total production each year is around 3,500 cases.
+The best way to acquire their wine is through visits to the winery or through joining their wine club (one of the perks of membership is that members are offered wine club exclusive limited production wines).
 For more information or to schedule an appointment, visit: www.fontanellawinery.com